Case Study: Multi-Target Multi-Camera Tracking

 Our client was a multi-national startup with ambitions to create a cost-efficient tracking system using their existing CCTV-style camera infrastructure.
 The goal was to develop a solution that could track multiple targets, including objects and people, within a designated area.
 This system needed to handle multi-camera tracking, tracking targets not only within a single camera’s field of view but also across cameras.

 However, the client faced several challenges.
-The primary challenge was ensuring the cameras could work together to track objects or people moving between different cameras.
+The primary challenge was ensuring the cameras could work together to track objects or people moving between different camera frames.
 Single-camera tracking was relatively straightforward, but the problem became more complex when multiple cameras were involved, especially when their views didn’t always overlap.
 The client needed a real-world solution that was not only accurate but also cost-effective.

 Solution

-At TechnoLynx, our team recognised the technical and cost challenges from the start.
+Our team recognised the technical and cost challenges from the start.
 A system that relied on adding more cameras to improve accuracy was not financially feasible for the client.
 We needed to develop a solution that worked within the existing infrastructure while keeping costs low.

 We focused on creating an AI-powered tracking system that could manage multi-camera tracking while handling scenarios where the camera views didn’t overlap.
 The system needed to track multiple targets within the video streams from each camera and predict the movements of these targets even when they were no longer visible in a given camera’s view.

 To achieve this, we employed several advanced software tools, including PyTorch, TensorRT, OpenCV, and numpy, along with custom code tailored to the specific needs of this project.
-The solution was built for both edge computing on low-cost hardware like the Raspberry Pi and a more powerful HPC (high-performance computing)-backed version for larger-scale operations.
+The solution was built for both edge computing on low-cost hardware like Raspberry Pi and a more powerful HPC (high-performance computing)-backed version for larger-scale operations.

 Overcoming Non-Overlapping Camera Views